isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 In this tutorial, we learned about the different managers that help define a base environment.
 We include more examples of defining the base environment in the ``orbit/source/standalone/tutorials/03_envs`` directory.
-For completion, they can be run using the following commands:
+For completeness, they can be run using the following commands:

 .. code-block:: bash